IATI/activity-details-split-by-fields/README.md

 - `get_split_transactions(iati_activity: IATIActivity)`: Returns list of split transactions
 - `get_split_transactions_as_json(iati_activity: IATIActivity)`: Returns list of split transactions in JSON format

+## filter_split_transactions_by_vocabulary function in utils

+When summing up split transactions, you should always do it in one region vocabulary and one sector vocabulary only!
+If you don't you may double count values.
+This function helps you filter to only get transactions in the vocabularies you want.

 ## Development

 ### Setting up Development Environment